kamranvat/gpt-seminar/report/report.md

 ```

 #### 2.3.2 Multi-order Analysis
 We tested n-gram orders from 1 to 3, examining how increased context length affects modeling performance.
-Higher-order models capture more linguistic structure but suffer from increased sparsity. <!-- sparsity?
-[TODO] -->
+Higher-order models capture more linguistic structure but are much more computationally expensive.
-[TODO] plot and description

 #### 2.3.3 Effect of k on perplexity
 We systematically evaluated how different values of k (BPE merge operations) affect perplexity when n is kept constant.
 As specified in the task, we focused on bigrams due to their balance of context and computational efficiency.